|Brigade Fozzy started in January

 On Good Friday, April 18th 2003, Brigade

-Fozzy performed a final gig and re-union concert!
+Fozzy performed a re-union concert!